 Peaceful Hiking in St. Petersburg: Weedon Island Preserve

 Weedon Island Preserve is one of your best bets for a peaceful wildlife-filled nature adventure in St. Petersburg.
-A day exploring the 3190 acre preserve allows you to take a break from the city congestion, discovering new wildlife and taking in beautiful views of the bay and forests.
+A day exploring the 3190 acre preserve allows you to take a relaxing break from the city congestion, all while discovering new wildlife and taking in beautiful views of the bay and forests.

 The highlight here is a 45 foot tall observation tower overlooking the Bay.
 Views of Tampa and St. Petersburg are amazing!